preludeorg/operator-support/README.md

 - Tactic, Technique and Procedure (TTP) - A TTP is a specific ATT&CK technique implementation (procedure).
 Each TTP defines an independent ability a chain could contain, along with classification details describing what operating systems it will work on.
 Prelude natively supports Windows, Linux and MacOS (darwin) platforms and a series of shell and non-shell executors (i.e., the things that run the commands).
 - Chains - A chain is an unordered collection of procedures files.
 Think of a chain in video game terms; it is an empty profile or shell, and it gets more powerful as you add specific abilities to it.
-- TTP Tuesday - Every Tuesday, Prelude security engineers release a new chain in an event called TTP Tuesday.
-These chains typically align to threat intelligence and are loaded into Operator automatically for Professional license holders.
-You can view past chains on our chains [website](https://chains.prelude.org). (**Available to Professional License Holders**)
-- N-Day Chains - is an out-of-band priority chain based on real world 0-Day releases. (**Available to Professional License Holders**)
 - Agent - An agent, often referred to as a Remote Access Trojan, is a process running on a remote computer which can run commands while under the control of a bad actor.
 Agents beacon into Operator periodically to ask for instructions to run.
 Each agent is automatically grouped into a range.
 Agents communicate to Operator through one of several network protocols, such as TCP, UDP, or HTTP.
 - Redirector - A redirector is a Linux server running a headless version of Operator.
 Your local Operator instance will connect to the redirector which acts as a proxy for interating with agents.
 This allows you to manage agents hosted outside your network, without having to expose your local Operator instance.
 - Fact - A fact is a key/value pair.
 There are three different types of facts: Automatic, Discovered, and Custom.
 Automatic facts are immutable, discovered facts are generated from the output of a TTP, custom facts are defined by the user.
 Some TTPs may require certain custom facts to be present before attempting to execute.
-- Task (Link) - A Task is a beacon which the agent receives from Operator as well as the result it sends to Operator.
-A link contains properties like the initial request, the agent's response, the process PID, and the status (code).
-- Connect - Connect is a plugin that offers three functions: deploying redirectors so that agents can reach your Operator instance over the internet, deploying test computers for you to practice attacks on and the ability to link Operator to your teammates so you can share agents.
-- ThirdEye - ThirdEye is a Node.js agent that is built directly into Operator.
-When Operator starts, ThirdEye automatically launches and beacons into your Home range with the username of the user running the desktop application.
-It only communicates locally to Operator and is designed for testing TTPs out before deploying them in the wild.
-ThirdEye does not support reverse shells, nor can you delete this agent.
 - Pneuma - Our most popular open-source agent is called Pneuma, a Go agent which supports all major operating systems and 3 different protocols (TCP, UDP, HTTP).
 Pneuma is capable of executing nearly all TTPs and chains loaded into Operator, along with built-in support for reverse shells (when connected over TCP).
 [Source code is available here.](https://github.com/preludeorg/pneuma)

 ## Quick Start

-Whether you are using Operator for the first time or you are checking out the new v1.5 release, below is a quick rundown of how to get started.
+Whether you are using Operator for the first time or you are checking out the new release, below is a quick rundown of how to get started.

 ## Installation